Office of the Registrar

 How is a grade changed?

-The instructor must submit a written "grade change" form, with the appropriate approvals.
+The instructor must submit a written or online "grade change" request, with the appropriate approvals.
 When an approved grade change is received by the Registrar's Office, the new grade is posted to the student's academic record.
 A student can view her or his grades on-line where a new grade will replace the original grade.
+The student will also receive an email that a grade change has been made.

 Back to Top